red-axe/am-editor/docs/plugin/tutorials-block.md

 Usually used for block-level nodes on a single line, similar to titles, quotes

-For this type of plug-in, we need to inherit the `BlockPlugin` abstract class.
+For this type of plugin, we need to inherit the `BlockPlugin` abstract class.
 The `BlockPlugin` abstract class extends some properties and methods on the basis of inheriting the `ElementPlugin` abstract class.
-So the plug-in that inherits `BlockPlugin` also has all the attributes and methods of the `ElementPlugin` abstract class
+So the plugin that inherits `BlockPlugin` also has all the attributes and methods of the `ElementPlugin` abstract class

 ## Inheritance